slavaz/SmartFilamentSensor/doc/README.md

 Software
 ---

 If you only want to assembly the Smart Filament Sensor, then you don't need any additional software.
-Download only the [latest releases](../releases/)  files and follow step-by-step instruction.
+Download only the [latest releases](../releases/)  files and follow [step-by-step](Step-by-step.md) instruction.

 If you want to contribute the project (eg, if you want to improve existing source codes or to add support of STM32 or Arduino boards), please follow [Development](Development.md) instructions

-Step-by-step instruction
-===

-to be continued...